Breaking the patient mindset after my stem cell transplant

 The next course of action was a stem cell transplant, which meant five weeks of being isolated in a single hospital room and more intensive chemotherapy and radiotherapy.
 But once I was back in hospital, the familiar routine and rhythm of being a patient soon kicked in again.

 Going through a stem cell transplant was tough, especially suffering from mucositis, but the care I received was exceptional, and the nurses and doctors did everything they could to keep me as comfortable as possible.
-To keep my brain ticking over and to have something tangible to achieve every day, I decided to write a daily blog about my experience while in hospital, which you can find here.
+To keep my brain ticking over and to have something tangible to achieve every day, I decided to write a daily blog about my experience while in hospital.

 After being discharged for a second time after my transplant, I remained in the patient mindset for a long time.